Project Noah

 How do you handle submissions of endangered species?

 Project Noah was created to help people reconnect with nature and learn more about biodiversity around the world.
 We celebrate global biodiversity and we want to make sure we protect ecosystems for future generations.
-At this time, if we find out that a submitted spotting is of a critically endangered species in the wild, we will zoom out the map and drop the location pin at a higher and more general level.
+At this time, if we find out that a submitted spotting is of a critically endangered species in the wild, we will zoom out the map and drop the location pin at a different location.
 This way, exact coordinates will not be available.
 In the future, we will try to automate this process by comparing submissions to a list of known endangered species.
-If you have more questions or are part of an organization that wants to work with us on this, please email us at team@projectnoah.org.
+If you have more questions or are part of an organization that wants to work with us on this, please email us at support@projectnoah.org.

 Why is my spotting in a draft state?

-For your spotting to appear in the activity stream and other public areas of the site, you’ll need make sure you’ve completed all the required fields when creating a new spotting.
+For your spotting to appear in the activity stream and other public areas of the site, you’ll need to make sure you’ve completed all the required fields when creating a new spotting.
 When you create a new spotting, your photos are immediately uploaded.
 However, these photos will remain in an unpublished draft state until you’ve completed adding all the required fields.
 The spotting needs to have a photo, category, location and common name or "Needs ID" selected, in order to leave a draft state.

-Can I submit pet and zoo animal photos?
+Can I submit zoo animal photos?

 Earning patches